Skip to main content

 You can also pay for a lawyer to give you a specific piece of advice or do a specific task.
 So, for example, you could decide to pay them just to prepare your application.
 If so, ring round and ask for a quote for doing this job.
 You might want to pay them to be available on the phone on the date of the first hearing to answer your queries or to represent you at the final hearing.
 Some firms offer a pay as you go option so you don't get any nasty surprises when it comes to paying your bill.

 Another option to help you stay on top of your costs is our Affordable Advice scheme.
 While reading this guide you will have seen that, at various points, we suggest you get some legal advice if you can possibly afford it.
 We only do this when we think it will be really useful.
 We set out clearly what the solicitor can advise you on and how much it will cost you.
 There are no hidden extras.
-For more information on this scheme take a look at Getting affordable advice from a family solicitor via Advicenow
+For more information on this take a look at Our affordable advice service

 You could also consult a barrister directly without having to involve anyone else (for example, a solicitor).
 This is often called ‘direct access’.
-For information about the Public Access scheme, see Public access to barristers.
+For more information go to the Direct Access Portal website.

 If you have a specific amount of money you can afford, think about whether it is best to use this to help you prepare (for example spend it on legal advice or drafting), or to pay a lawyer to represent you at the hearing.
 What is likely to be best will depend on the issues in your case.